A. Alcohol Use for Campus Events Policy

 Romantic relationships that might be appropriate in other contexts may, within a university, create the appearance or fact of an abuse of power or of undue advantage.
 Moreover, even when both parties have consented at the outset to a romantic involvement, such consent does not preclude a subsequent charge of sexual harassment against the instructor or supervisor.

-In circumstances where it would not jeopardize personal safety, job status, or academic status, a person subjected to unwelcome attention should communicate clearly to the offender that the behavior is not welcome and should cease immediately.
+With respect to students, in circumstances where it would not jeopardize personal safety, job status or academic status, a student subjected to unwelcome attention may communicate clearly to the offender that the behavior is not welcomed and should cease immediately.

 - The Director of Equal Opportunity and Affirmative Action, 312.567.3134, firstname.lastname@example.org;

 - The Vice Provost for Student Affairs and Dean of Students, 312.567.3080, email@example.com; or

 - The Assistant Dean for Academic Administration and Student Affairs at Chicago-Kent 312.906.5289, firstname.lastname@example.org.

 4. Making a Complaint; Investigatory Possibilities